WindowsLogic-Productions/M0rningStar/README.md

 ## Dedicated Server
 A dedicated server is coming in the very distant future.
 In the meantime, you can pass the `-s <port>` command line argument to LilithPort to start server mode immediately and close silently on exception.

+## Issues & Support

+If you have any issues with the software, or find bugs, please report them on the [issues](https://github.com/WindowsLogic-Productions/LilithPort/issues) page.

+## Releases & License

+You can find all releases of this software on the [releases](https://github.com/WindowsLogic-Productions/LilithPort/releases) page.

+This software is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).